Personal Integrity: Staying True to Yourself

 The state of being whole, entire, or undiminished.

 There was a time I followed others’ advice without question — believing they knew better than I did.
 I pushed forward, ignored my gut, and ended up out of integrity with myself.
 Looking back, I see that the discomfort I felt wasn’t resistance; it was wisdom.
-If I had paused to reflect, to consult my own inner compass, I would have made choices more aligned with who I truly am.

-That doesn’t mean we should never seek guidance.
-There’s great value in learning from those with experience or wisdom we respect.
-But why not turn inward first?
-We each have access to that quiet, still voice within — a connection to something greater, call it Source, Spirit, or the I AM.
+We each have access to that quiet, still voice within — a connection to something greater, call it God, Source, Spirit, or the I AM.
 The more we practice listening, the clearer it becomes.

 Your path is unique.
 Living with integrity means learning to trust yourself — to feel into what’s true for you.
 Self-awareness and self-trust aren’t just helpful; they’re foundational.
-Integrity isn’t just a virtue; it’s a practice.
-And like any practice, it grows with attention.

 You might start with limited insight — that’s okay.
 Seek mentors who empower you to go deeper, who ask questions that awaken your own knowing.
-Pray, meditate, or simply listen.
-Let guidance come from within and through others — but always check it against your inner truth.
+Read spiritual texts such as the Bible with an open mind and curiosity, seeking the truth.
+Pray, contemplate, meditate, listen in silence—letting the noise of the world fade away.

 If something doesn’t feel right, honor that.
 Pause.
 Breathe.
 Reassess.
 When your choices come from a place of love — for yourself and others — integrity follows.
 You’ll feel it in your gut.
+There will be peace.

 While integrity is a quality of character, it can be cultivated.
 Here are some attributes that reflect a life lived with integrity…